-Current and expected air quality concentrations for the upcoming 24 hours.
-Air quality forecasts are scheduled to be updated by 3:00 pm weekdays and other times as necessary.
+Air Quality Forecasts are scheduled to be updated by 3:00 pm weekdays and other times as necessary.
 Forecasts are also available on the Bureau's Air Quality Hotline at (800) 223-1196.

 EnviroFlash Subscribe to receive emails when the air quality is forecast to reach the AQI level you select.